Dataset-Driven Channel Masks in Transformers for Multivariate Time Series: Implementation Details

-Following iTransformer~\citep{liu2023itransformer}, we use the Adam optimizer~\citep{kinga2015method} and L2 loss for model optimization.
+\textbf{iTransformer.} Following iTransformer~\cite{liu2023itransformer}, we use the Adam optimizer~\cite{kinga2015method} and L2 loss for model optimization.
 The batch size is consistently set to 32, and the number of training epochs is fixed at 10.
 Since our approach is plug-and-play, we do not adjust any hyperparameters for our method; instead, we use the same hyperparameters employed by iTransformer.
+For all other single-task models, including CARD \cite{wang2024card}, Minusformer \cite{liang2024minusformer}, and PRformer \cite{yu2024prformer}, we follow the experimental setups provided in their original works.